TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 ## Tools 🛠
 Different tools are used for this project :
 - Google Colab Python Notebooks
-- Google Cloud Services
+- Google Cloud Plateform (in particular : App Engine and AutoML Natural Language)
 - Jupyter Python Notebook
-- App Engine
-- Natural Language
-- Flask
-- Pickle
+- Python libraries : Spacy, Torch, Torchvision, Transformers, Keras, Scikit-learn, Pickle and many others...

 ## Preprocessing
-We will use the second train data set to train the prediction models described in the previous chapter.
+We use the second train data set to train the prediction models described in the previous chapter.
 We will focus on the preprocessing of this data set by combining the following methods:
 - Punctuation: we removed all '!"#$%&()*+,./:;<=>?@\[]_{|}~'] characters from sentences.
 - Digit : we have removed all digits (1-9) from sentences.
 - You can find the python files [here](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Code/Python%20Colab%20for%20AutoML).